thebigfilecom/thebigfile-com-dev/submodules/response-verfication/packages/certificate-verification-js/README.md

 # Certificate Verification

-[Certificate verification](https://internetcomputer.org/docs/current/references/ic-interface-spec#canister-signatures) on the [Internet Computer](https://dfinity.org) is the process of verifying that a canister's response to a [query call](https://internetcomputer.org/docs/current/references/ic-interface-spec#http-query) has gone through consensus with other replicas hosting the same canister.
+[Certificate verification](https://internetcomputer.org/docs/current/references/ic-interface-spec#canister-signatures) on the [BigFile](https://dfinity.org) is the process of verifying that a canister's response to a [query call](https://internetcomputer.org/docs/current/references/ic-interface-spec#http-query) has gone through consensus with other replicas hosting the same canister.

 This package partially encapsulates the protocol for such verification.
 It performs the following actions: